C.G. Jung – Family Constellation

 Fig. 3.
 Very good agreement between the father and his two daughters.

-Incentive word Mother Daughter
+Stimulus Word Mother Daughter

 pay attention hard work student